manosdvd/agencyp/blueprint.md

 These are the primary interfaces where the author will spend their time.
 They must be powerful, intuitive, and align with our "Holo-Noir" design philosophy.

 * **The Interactive Plot Graph (The Evidence Board):**
   * **Concept:** This is the author's main workspace for structuring the case.
-It's a zoomable, pannable canvas where every piece of case data (clues, characters, locations, items) can be placed as a node.
+It will be built using **PySide6's Graphics View Framework**, a highly capable system for creating zoomable, pannable canvases with interactive items.
+Every piece of case data (clues, characters, locations, items) can be placed as a node.
   * **Functionality:**
     * Authors can visually link nodes to define the logical flow of the investigation.
-    * Connections are not static lines but **"glowing threads of logic,"** with animated pulses indicating direction.
+    * Connections are not static lines but **"glowing threads of logic."**
     * **Live Validation Feedback:** If the Validator detects an issue (e.g., a clue that doesn't lead anywhere), the corresponding node or thread on the graph will **flicker with a red glow**, providing immediate, visual feedback in the exact location of the problem.
 * **The Gamified Timeline Editor (Chronological Reconstruction):**
   * **Concept:** Authoring the ground-truth timeline of events should feel like a puzzle.
 The UI will guide the author backward from the crime.
   * **Functionality:**
     * The editor will present a clear, linear track.
-    * Adding an event will be a satisfying interaction, with the new event card "snapping" into place with a subtle animation and sound effect.
-    * Dragging events to re-order them will be fluid, with other events automatically making space.
     * Chronological or causal impossibilities (e.g., a character being in two places at once) will be flagged in real-time directly on the timeline, highlighting the conflicting events in red.

 ## **5\.
 The Validator: The Logical Co-Pilot**